taveras/taveras.github.io/resume.md

 ## Experience

+### SEO Engineer, Condé Nast - _November 2015 - Present_
+- Resolved SEO impacting technical issues on web apps written in _JavaScript_, built with _React_.
+- Built internal web apps and auditing tools for magazine websites.

-### Front End Developer, Byte Dept. Inc. - _February 2014 - Present_
+### Front End Developer, Byte Dept. Inc. - _February 2014 - November 2015_

 - Built web apps for a diverse mix of clients, chiefly implementing these with _JavaScript, PHP CSS3,_ and various _HTML5 APIs._
-- Measured company site performance and implements custom events with _Google Analytics._
 - Provisioned and monitored _AWS EC2_ nodes running Ruby on Rails.
 - Taught _Git_ workflow and usage to peers and clients.